KevinITS-site/KevinITS-site.github.io/index.md

 <h3 style="color: blue;">Context</h3>

 Within the "Information Technology Skills" course at the University of Bologna, we worked on a project to enrich the ArCo knowledge graph of the Italian Ministry of Cultural Heritage.
+On the homepage of our website you can find our topic, the goals we wanted to achieve with this project, the methodology we applied and who we are.
+In order to get more detailled information about our project click:::::::::.

 <h3 style="color: blue;">Topic</h3>